 Example:

-A Rienda seller patches hairline cracks near windows and door frames and repaints the area.
-During showings, buyers focus on layout and light rather than potential structural concerns.
+A Rienda seller patches and paints minor cracks, allowing buyers to focus on layout and light instead of structural concerns.

 Takeaway: